happypandax/plugins/plugins/EHentai Metadata/readme.md

 # Changelog

+- `1.1.0`
+    - added several new options and fixed some errors

 - `1.0.0`
-    - Updated to reflect new changes in HPX v0.10.0
+    - updated to reflect new changes in HPX v0.10.0

 - `0.4.0b`
     - updated to work on new EH website design changes